atlasphp/Atlas.Query/docs/getting-started.md

 ```

 Note that if you have only a _Statement_ instance, you will not be able to
 perform queries through it.
-You will need to use `getStatement()` and
+You will need to use `getQueryString()` and
 `getBindValues()` to retrieve the query text and bound values, then pass them to
 the database connection object of your choice.